For iOS 16, macOS Ventura

 To set up your Mac to send and receive SMS messages, on your iPhone, go to Settings > Messages > Text Message Forwarding and toggle your Mac on in the list.
 You can then send and receive SMS messages on your Mac the same way you do iMessages, assuming your iPhone is on and connected to a Wi-Fi or cellular network.

-If you want to have your existing messages synced between your devices, on iOS and iPadOS, go to Settings > [your name] > iCloud, and enable the “Messages” toggle.
-On macOS, choose Messages > Preferences, (or press Command-Comma) click the iMessage button in the toolbar, and select the “Enable messages in iCloud” checkbox.
+If you want to have your existing messages synced between your devices, on iOS and iPadOS, go to Settings > [your name] > iCloud > show all > Messages, and enable the “Sync this iPhone” toggle.
+On macOS, choose Messages > Settings, (or press Command-Comma) click the iMessage button in the toolbar, and select the “Enable messages in iCloud” checkbox.
 With this feature enabled, all your existing messages should become available on all your devices, and if you delete a message or conversation from one device, it should be deleted on all other devices.

 Alternatively, you can locate conversations and messages by navigating to the search field and, unlike text fields elsewhere in macOS, pressing VO-Space to start editing.
 Type your search term and interact with the “Search results collection” to view matching conversations and messages.
 Press VO-Space on a result to open that conversation.
 You can quickly tell what conversation is open by pressing VO-F2, (or VO-Function-2 if you’re using a Mac with a Touch Bar) as the window is named after the participants in the open conversation.